 Thank you for helping and praying with us and I look forward to when we can meet.

 Dave, family and teams

-David Eubank, a former U.S. Army Special Forces and Ranger officer, is the founder and leader of the Free Burma Rangers (FBR), a humanitarian service movement for oppressed ethnic minorities of all races and religions in the Burma, Kurdistan and Sudan war zones.
+David Eubank was born in Texas and grew up as the son of Christian missionaries in Thailand before attending Texas A&M University and being commissioned as an officer in the US Army.
+He is a former U.S. Army Special Forces and Ranger officer, is the founder and leader of the Free Burma Rangers (FBR), a humanitarian service movement for oppressed ethnic minorities of all races and religions in the Burma, Iraq, Kurdistan, Syria and Sudan war zones.
 Along with relief, his personal mission is to share the love of Jesus Christ and to help people be free from oppression.
 FBR teams are comprised of men and women of different ethnicities and faiths that are united for freedom by the bond of love and service.
-David, his wife Karen and their three children: Sahale, 15; Suuzanne, 13; and Peter, 10; work alongside the 70 ethnic FBR relief teams in the conflict areas of Burma giving help, hope and love and recently began relief missions to help the Kurds under attack by ISIS in Iraq.
-FBR also conducts relief missions in the Nuba Mountains of Sudan.
-The Eubank family started the Global Day of Prayer for Burma and the Good Life Club family outreach program.
+David is joined on missions by his wife Karen and three children; Sahale 20, Suuzanne 18,and Peter 14.
+Together they work alongside the over 100 ethnic FBR relief teams in the conflict areas of Burma, Iraq, Kurdistan, Syria and Sudan giving help, hope and love and putting a light on the situation.
+The Eubank family started the Global Day of Prayer for Burma and the Good life Club family outreach program.